gluon007/gluon007/README.md

-- Hi, I’m @gluon007
+- Hi, I’m shrey sharma
 - I’m interested in learning
-- programming in c
+- programming in c/c++
-- I’m currently learning web-development & sql
+- sql
+- webdev
 - hungry for more programming skills
 - I’m looking to collaborate on interesting ideas
 - you can reach me by messaging